Sudheer’s First-Ever Snowfall Trek: A Daydream Coming True With Thrillophilia!

 The Zeal.
 The Challenges.
 The Survival

-Not us, definitely not.
+Not them, definitely not.

-We had to survive.
+They had to survive.

 After A Spectacular Night Comes A Blissful Day

-After breakfast, we started on a 12 km trek to Kuari Pass and back to Khullara top.
+After breakfast, they started on a 12 km trek to Kuari Pass and back to Khullara top.
 The Kuari Pass is a splendid destination, with views of the Nanda Devi, Dronagiri, Chaukhamba, and Neelkantha Peaks.
 They all seemed to be painted in blue and white, and the crispy air washed off all the heaviness of the heart and mind.

 That Unexpected Climax

-- Lewis Caroll
+Lewis Caroll

 Upon reaching, Khullara Top was unrecognisable.
 It was all covered in snow!
 The transformation was magical, the morning was clear and dry and by the evening it had turned into a winterland!